REAL: Representation Enhanced Analytic Learning for Exemplar-free Class-incremental Learning

-In this paper, we propose the \textbf{R}epresentation \textbf{E}nhanced \textbf{A}nalytic \textbf{L}earning (REAL) for EFCIL.
-Inspired by the aganda similarity between the SSCL and CIL, and the knowledge transfer potential of KD, the REAL seeks to enhance the backbone's ability to extract discriminate representations for unseen categories via pretraining and adaptation.
-Structurally, a dual-stream base pretraining (DS-BPT) for backbones is conducted during the base phase to obtain general knowledge.
-A representation enhancing distillation (RED) process follows, which collaboratively infuses the knowledge of labels to further enhance the pretrained model.
-The REAL advances the AL-based CIL family by enhancing the extraction of representations without sacrificing the basic benefits (i.e., weight-invariant property).
-The key contributions are summarized as follows.
+{Herein}, we propose \textbf{R}epresentation \textbf{E}nhanced \textbf{A}nalytic \textbf{L}earning (REAL) for EFCIL to enhance the representation and knowledge utilization of ACL. {Based on} the shared objectives of SSCL and CIL, REAL aims to improve the {representation of the backbone} for unseen categories by integrating label-guided knowledge and general knowledge.
+Structurally, a dual-stream base pretraining (DS-BPT) {is conducted for backbones } during the base phase to capture general knowledge {via SSCL and learn supervised feature distribution} via SL.
+Following DS-BPT, a representation-enhancing distillation (RED) process is employed to collaboratively merge both types of knowledge to further enhance the model.
+Consequently, a more robust backbone with improved representations is established for subsequent ACL. {Moreover, REAL enhances the utilization of backbone knowledge by introducing a feature fusion buffer (FFB)} to leverage features extracted from different layers of the CNN backbone.
+The FFB {employs a feature fusion process to construct informative feature vectors} that facilitate classifier training.
+REAL advances the ACL family by enhancing representation extraction without compromising fundamental benefits, such as the weight-invariant property{.
+These proposed} techniques are designed to seamlessly integrate into existing ACL frameworks.
+The key contributions of REAL are summarized as follows,

-$\bullet$ We present the REAL, an exemplar-free technique that provides improved representation extraction and analytical solution to the CIL problem.

-$\bullet$ The DS-BPT pretrains backbones in two streams of both supervised learning and SSCL.
-The SSCL stream facilitates the learning of general representations without labels while the supervised learning stream trains a model to incorporate label information in the subsequent agenda.

-$\bullet$ The RED process transfers label information to the SSCL pretrained backbone, allowing the backbone to further enhance the representation while preserving general knowledge.
-Hence, our REAL is expected to provide more discriminate representations during CIL.